Best Golf Balls for High Handicappers (Stop Losing $5 Per Shot)

 Costco: Kirkland Signature - stock varies, buy in bulk when available Vice Golf: vicegolf.com - order 5+ dozen for best pricing Golf Galaxy/Dick’s: TruFeel regularly on sale Amazon: Bulk deals on Top Flite and other value options

 Pro tip: Buy balls in the off-season (November-February) when retailers clear inventory.
-I bought 10 dozen assorted balls last January for $18/dozen average.
+That is usually when the bulk math gets much less annoying.

 Stop funding the golf ball industry’s profits.
 Find a ball that works for your game and budget, then spend the savings on lessons or more rounds.